lilcodelab/angular-pwa/README.md

 If you want to build your Angular application, run command ```ng build```.
 For production build add production parameter ```ng build --prod```.
 Inside your Angular application folder, ``dist`` folder will be created with compiled files.

+# Steps:
+    1. Install Angular, you can see description on this [link]'https://github.com/bpenovic/angular-pwa/tree/Init-Angular'